cov-lineages/pangolin/README.md

 | Virus2      |  A.1      |  95     |
 | Virus3      |  A.3      |  100    |
 | Virus4      |  B.1.4    |  73     |

+### Authors

+Pangolin was created by Áine O'Toole and JT McCrone